TheEnbyWitch/TheEnbyWitch-Website/proud-parallax/src/pages/resume.md

 ## Other Projects

-### Parakeet

-Parakeet is a work-in-progress game analytics tool with a focus on privacy that I'm creating using SvelteKit and PocketBase.
-It's main goal is to provide indie game developers with an easily deployable analytics service that can be used to obtain valuable data while in development.

 ### Website for Topstomatologia

 I designed a professional website for Topstomatologia, a dental hygienist.
 The site was developed utilizing Astro and React, and deployed using Netlify.